Deteerm/whimsicott/README.txt

 ### To run

-open whimsicott.sh
+whimsicott.sh

-Results will be saved in interestRates.txt file
+Results will be saved in rates folder.

 Enjoy!